Mensel123/final_project/README.md

 This dataset is most complete for forest coverage and I will use this dataset.

 https://data.worldbank.org/indicator/AG.LND.AGRI.ZS?end=2015&locations=BF&start=1961&view=chart&year=2015
-This dataset shows the amount of agricultural land per country
+This dataset shows the amount of agricultural land per country.

 ### External components:
 D3 library